How to Protest / Appeal an L&I Order or Vocational Determination

 • L&I claim managers make important decisions about your L&I claim.
 These decisions are communicated to injured workers as either an Order and Notice or a Vocational Determination.

-• They often get it wrong.
-When L&I makes a wrong decision you can disagree with those decisions and ask and require them to make another decision.
+• L&I often gets it wrong.
+When L&I makes a wrong decision, you can disagree with those decisions and ask and require them to make another decision.

 • Look to see what you disagree with.
 Is it an ORDER or a VOCATIONAL DECISION?